 If you’re not pregnant, benefits of the paleo diet may include:

 While some of these may seem positive, dieting to lose weight during pregnancy can be dangerous, according to the American Pregnancy Association.
 If you were at a healthy weight before pregnancy, you’ll want to gain 25–35 pounds over the next nine months.
 You might need to gain more or less, depending if you were overweight, obese, or underweight before pregnancy.

 Carbohydrates are also an important source of energy during pregnancy.
-Pregnant women need 6-11 servings of carbohydrates each day.
+Pregnant women need 6 to 11 servings of carbohydrates each day.
 They provide you with the energy you need, while offering:

 - B vitamins